 - Component Dimensions (auto-generated but not a visible column in the FPX editor)

-- Footprint Name (auto-generated by the Library Expert)
+- Footprint Name (auto-generated by the Footprint Expert)

-- Physical Description (auto-generated by the Library Expert)
+- Physical Description (auto-generated by the Footprint Expert)

 - Case Code (component manufacturer's ID of the package)